 Having completed a Master of Pharmacy at King’s College London, I undertook extensive clinical training as a resident pharmacist at the Imperial College Healthcare Trust in London for 3 years.
 During this time I completed a Certificate in Clinical Pharmacy before progressing onto a Senior Clinical Pharmacist position at the largest private hospital as part of the HCA Healthcare group providing pharmaceutical coronary care.
 As part of my further clinical training I also completed a Diploma in Clinical Pharmacy and became a tutor for the postgraduate distance learning programme in Clinical Pharmacy with Queen’s University Belfast (QUB) for 7 years.

-I also have significant experience in the translation of research findings: (i) I was involved in the development of the new FKBPL-based anti-angiogenic agent (AD-01/AML201) for the treatment of cancer, (i) I identified novel biomarkers for early prediction of pre-eclampsia which are patented (WO2018051125A1) and (iii) established a spin-out company based on a digital monitoring system for high-risk pregnancies (MiCARE Technologies).
+I also have significant experience in the translation of research findings including: (i) the development of the new FKBPL-based anti-angiogenic agent (AD-01/ALM201) for the treatment of cancer, (ii) identification and commercialisation of novel biomarkers for early prediction and diagnosis of pre-eclampsia which are patented (WO2018051125A1) and (iii) a spin-out company based on a digital monitoring system for high-risk pregnancies (MiCARE Technologies).
 At UTS, I am currently funded and mentored through the commercialisation SPARK Sydney program which aims to develop novel and improved monitoring strategies for high-risk pregnancies.
 Development of home monitoring systems and point of care tests based on established and novel biomarkers is also an area of my research interest facilitated through the collaboration with other academics and clinicians.

 Gender equality and women empowerment in academia is my passion, which has led me to get involved with the Academic Women in Science (AWiS) group which I am currently leading.
 This group facilitiates training, seminars and networking leading to upskilling, confidence and career building of the AWiS members.